catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 ## Mobile first, right?
 The new thing you're working on it, is going to be mobile first, ain't that right?

-Then you know about how to use correctly the [`viewport`](http://webdesign.tutsplus.com/tutorials/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972) meta tag and you're eager to use the latest [HTML5 input types](http://html5doctor.com/html5-forms-input-types/) like search, email, url etc.
+Then you know about how to use correctly the [`viewport`](http://webdesign.tutsplus.com/tutorials/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972) meta tag and you're eager to use the latest [HTML5 input types](http://html5doctor.com/html5-forms-input-types/) like search, email, URL etc.

 With all this mobile friendly stuff, you know you have to pass Google's latest [mobile-friendly test](https://www.google.com/webmasters/tools/mobile-friendly/), don't you?
 After all, we all want [better mobile rankings](http://www.advancedwebranking.com/blog/google-mobile-update-study/).